Automattic/newspack-post-image-downloader/README.md

 but not:
 - page-relative (e.g. `../uploads/image.png`)

+Optionally you can provide a local folder containing these files.
+The downloader will try and find the files in this folder, and if it's not found it will download it from the remote URL.

 ## DISCLAIMER

 **This plugin destructively modifies your site's content by downloading and replacing external URLs from the post content with local media library attachments.
-It is always recommended to create a complete backup of your site before using this plugin.
+It is recommended to create a complete backup of your site before using this plugin.
 Use this plugin at your own risk and responsibility.
 The authors are not responsible for any data loss, site issues, or other consequences resulting from the use of this plugin.**

 ## Table of Contents

-This guide provides step-by-step workflows for downloading images and non-image files from your WordPress site using the Newspack Post Image Downloader plugin.
+This guide provides step-by-step workflows for downloading images and non-image files.

 1. [Downloading Image Files](#downloading-image-files)
 2. [Downloading Non-Image Files](#downloading-non-image-files)